nickmeldrum/nickmeldrumdotcom/README.md

 ### Next steps:

- * add error pages to the dist 403 + 404 -> /404.html
  * fix issue with node_modules and gitignore: in the functions folder we are using a node_modules folder that is not to be gitignored as it's our own modules, but i added a global node_modules ignore in gitignore but the infrastructure folder is using a symlink created in the start script to link the src folder into a node_modules folder - make it consistent
- * look at the infra modules that have an init func - this should be a constrctor function or something?
- * renew the letsencrypt certs - create a plan for automating letsencrypt certs
  * get the travis stuff parameterised to testing and prod versions
    * test the 2 stack creations and updates including lambda create/update
    * still to get the nickmeldrum domain names and certificate correctly applied to the prod CF in cloudformation based on parameters